rojkov/taskqueue/README.rst

             # put meat here
             return do_something_heavy(body)

+The return value of Worker.handle_task() is sent back to AMQP with the routing key `results`.

 The plugin needs to be registered as a pluggable resource in the egg's `setup.py`::